Pakistan International Airlines Flight 661: Series of malfunctions

 Despite claims from PIA chairman that the aircraft was airworthy and had been checked properly by their employees, the findings from the investigation revealed that the aircraft in fact had three pre-existing technical problems; a fractured turbine blade of the left engine, a fractured pin inside the flyweights of the overspeed governor (OSG) of the left engine, and debris inside the overspeed line of the propeller valve module (PVM).
 All three defects had directly contributed to the aircraft's unusual behaviour during the accident.

 One of the blades inside the turbine had fractured at some point before 7 December flight.
 During the flight, the fractured blade generated vibration that travelled through the turbine shaft.
 The vibration enabled physical contact (rub) between components, one of which was the No. 6 seal bearing.
 Contact between the turbine shaft and the bearing inflicted damage to the bearing, causing some metal flakes from the bearing to get in to the oil system of the engine.
 The engine finally degraded but it had not failed yet as the turbine was still able to produce power.

 If the engine failed to work properly, instead of being turned by engines, the propellers would be hit by the oncoming airflow from the front.
 When it occurred, the blade pitch would decrease.
-Simultaneously with the decrease in blade pitch angle, the propeller speed would increase as the decrease of the propeller angle would cause the propeller to caught the wind more easily.
+Simultaneously with the decrease in blade pitch angle, the propeller speed would increase as the decrease of the propeller angle would cause the propeller to catch the wind more easily.
 If the propellers managed to get rotated by the airflow, these would endanger the flight as it would generate drag, causing the airspeed to decrease.
 The phenomenon is known as windmilling.
 To prevent the blade pitch from reaching low angle and the propeller speed to go beyond the overspeed value, the aircraft was equipped with a device called the overspeed governor (OSG).

 The protection system of the overspeed governor will activate when the overspeed valve is opened.
 To open the overspeed valve, the aircraft is equipped with flyweights.
 In the case of an engine failure, these flyweights will open the valve by pushing a plunger upwards.
-The plunger sits directly above the flyweights and usually rotates in tandem with the propeller, alongside with the flyweights and the rotating part of the overspeed governor.
+The plunger sits directly above the flyweights and usually rotates in tandem with the propeller, along with the flyweights and the rotating part of the overspeed governor.
 To rotate simultaneously in a safe manner, the plunger is equipped with rotational pin to connect it with the flyweights and the rotating part of the overspeed governor.